Troubleshooting

 If you're unable to log in, you may need to contact your Files.com site administrator, and request that they enable access in your user account's settings for protocol access.

-The Files.com desktop app exclusively uses port 443 (HTTPS) for outbound communication, and should operate behind most corporate firewalls.
+The Files.com desktop app uses port 443 (HTTPS) for outbound communication, and should operate behind most corporate firewalls.

 Invalid file and folder names are usually caused by limitations of the underlying operating system being used.
 Operating systems such as Windows, Linux, and Mac each have their own specific restrictions for which characters can be used to name a file or folder.
 Additionally, 3rd party service providers can overlay their own restrictions.
 It is not practical for Files.com to maintain a database of all restrictions that may apply.